Sanix-Darker/sanixdk.xyz/content/blogs/how-i-hacked-my-token-cost-burnt.md

   -> source#anchor          verify the answer
 ```

-The `MAP.md` nodes are the committed layer. `SYMBOLS.md` and `ROUTES.md` are local, gitignored fast paths which Radar generates and maintains.
-Agents grep the symbol index instead of loading it; symbols are capped at `5000` rows and routes at `500`. `radar init` also embeds the current root router inside the agent contract, so the first hop can cost zero reads; later `radar map` and plain `radar refresh` calls keep that copy synced.
+The `MAP.md` nodes are committed; `SYMBOLS.md` and `ROUTES.md` are local, gitignored fast paths.
+Agents grep the symbol index instead of loading it.
+Symbols stop at `5000` rows, routes at `500`, and `radar init` embeds the root router inside the agent contract to avoid one more file read.
+Plain `radar map` and `radar refresh` keep it synced.

-Radar writes `MAP.md` only where knowledge has enough mass: the root, package manifests and public-API-heavy directories.
-A node can carry routes, public signatures, up to six cross-scope `uses`, three `Jump` hubs, tests, freshness hashes and one tiny optional purpose sentence.
-It never copies function bodies.
+Radar places maps at the root, package manifests, public-API-heavy directories and children promoted by budget overflow.
+Nodes carry bounded signatures, routes, `uses`, `Jump` hubs, tests, hashes and one optional purpose sentence, never function bodies.
+Learned routes must point to a real file and any named symbol anchor.
+An owner `api_hash` makes old routes stale hints; cold repos get deterministic routes from up to three ranked public symbols per scope.
+No vector database was harmed.

-A learned route is accepted only if Radar can validate its file and any named `file#symbol` anchor.
-It stores an eight-character owner `api_hash`; after refresh, a mismatched route becomes a hint instead of a fact.
-Cold repositories also get deterministic auto-routes from the top three symbol hubs per scope.
-No vector database was harmed during this lookup.

 The difference from existing tools is mostly **where the cost lives**: